Petergatsby/GleepostAPI/readme.md

 Results can be paginated by supplying `start` = `n` to offset the results by `n` groups.

+`their_role` indicates this user's membership status within the group; `role`, where available, is yours (the viewing user's.

 Example response: (http 200)
 ```json
 [